yavulan/learning/TypeScript.md

 ```

 ## Modules
-Main goal is getting out of a global namespace.
+The main goal is getting out of a global namespace.

 ### External
 Supports [ES6 external modules](ES6.md#modules) and old `require()` syntax.